 Denton, TX 76203-5017

 Our physical address for courier services (FedEx, UPS, etc.):

 2. When to apply

-Your application and fee must be submitted by the deadline for you to be eligible for on-time registration.
-Applicants who miss the admission deadline must pay a higher fee and register during Late Registration when classes are less plentiful.
+You must submit your application and application fee payment by the priority date to be eligible for on-time registration.
+Applicants who miss the priority date will register during Late Registration when classes are less plentiful.